JakubSzumilak/LanguageApp/README.md

 + An 'about' page to tell you more about the app
 + A progress bar to keep track of the remaining words to revise

 I made LanguageApp using NetBeans IDE 17 and 19.
 I used SceneBuilder for creating the visual aspects of the app.
-Also I integrated it with a local SQLite database using a database driver
+Also I integrated it with a local SQLite database using a database driver.

+The main directory of the project also contains a PDF document in Polish with a short rundown on the project